sonnyit/java-interview/JavaCore/JavaBasic.md

 ###47.
 What is the difference between overloading and overriding?

-overloading -- adding a method with the same name but different signature
+***overloading*** -- adding a method with the same name but different signature

+* Method overloading in Java occurs when two or more methods in the same class have the exact same name but different parameters.
+* Overloading happens at compile time

-overriding -- changing the method implementation in the subclass
+***overriding*** -- changing the method implementation in the subclass

+* An overridden method would have the exact same method name, return type, number of parameters and types of parameters as the method in parent class.
+* The only difference would be the defination of the method.

 ###48.
 What is meant by Inheritance and what are its advantages?